MonroeGordon/NeuralNetwork/algorithms/README.md

   - _Predict_: Predicts class labels from transformed features using nearest mean classification.
   - _Transform_: Applies LDA transformation to the input feature matrix.
   - _Within Class Scatter_: Computes the within-class scatter matrix of the input feature matrix and class labels, using the computed mean vectors for each class.

+### Particle Filter (particle.py)
+Contains a class for processing a particle filter that helps find approximate solutions to filtering problems.

+Details:
+- **ParticleFilter**: Class containing functions for processing a particle filter.
+  - _State Transition_: Processes the state transition function for the system.
+  - _Observation_: Function for relating state to observations.
+  - _Filter_: Performs the particle filtering using the state transition and observation functions.

 ### Principal Component Analysis (pca.py)
 Contains a class for performing principal component analysis on an input feature matrix.